 The second isn’t quite so obvious.
 Many cameras have a setting like RAW + JPEG when shooting photos.
 In those cases, it saves a copy in RAW as well as a JPEG–so two copies of the same image, simultaneously.
 But the

-GoPro has been easing in more reliance on HEVC with the past few models (since the HERO6 Black), and there aren’t a lot of shooting modes on the HERO10 Black where you can avoid HEVC altogether.
+GoPro has been ramping up its reliance on HEVC with the past few models (since the HERO6 Black), and there aren’t a lot of shooting modes on the HERO10 Black where you can avoid HEVC altogether.
 But it is possible if you choose one of the resolution/framerate options identified as “H.264 + HEVC” in the table below.

 Which Video Modes Use H.264 on the HERO10 Black?

 Here’s a master list of which HERO10 Black video modes only use HEVC and which can also be saved as H.264.
 For this to work, you’ll have to choose the